galetaire/spahousing/pages/posts/price.md

 # Interpretation and observations

 The prices are constantly rising due to inflation, a consequence of the current monetary policy.
 The uptrend is however cyclical, with major expansions and minor regressions.

-The cycles are visible if we look at the real price.
-It allows us to see, for example, the real-estate bubble from the early 2000s.
+For an overview on how housing value behaves in different currencies, please see this [entry](posts/credit).

 For details about the methodology for real price, please see this [notes](realprice).